ornao/pp5_vintage/README.md

-1. add blog and contact user stories
+- add blog and contact user stories
-2. finished add products videos
-3. add more products to site, dseign section inluding wireframes needs a start
+- add more products to site, dseign section inluding wireframes needs a start
-4. rework categories so don't have to rely on category logic
+- rework categories so don't have to rely on category logic
+- add code that show product is sold when put in bag/bought
+-